p2js/propositional/README.md

 f1.toString(); // "(¬(a ⇒ (b ∨ c)) ∧ (b ⇒ (a ∧ c)))"
 ```

-The constructor will parse a string containing single-letter variables and the following connectives:
+The constructor will parse a string containing single-letter variables, numbers `0` and `1` as stand-ins for false and true, and the following connectives:

 - `!`   for NOT
 - `&`   for AND